-The “Say It Loud” exhibition celebrates the creative work of distinguished members of NOMA (National Organization of Minority Architects).
-On display at the Center for Architecture, New York City, until April 1, 2017, the exhibition shines a spotlight on the contributions of Black, Hispanic and Asian professionals across the United States.
-The exhibition comes at a critical juncture, given the increasing push for equality and full acknowledgement of the achievements of people of color in all sectors of society.
+The “Say It Loud”exhibition celebrated the creative work of distinguished members of NOMA (the National Organization of Minority Architects).
+Curated by architect Pascale Sablan and displayed at the Center for Architecture in New York City, the exhibition shone a spotlight on the contributions of Black, Hispanic and Asian professionals across the United States.
+The exhibition came at a critical juncture, given the increasing push for equality and full acknowledgement of the achievements of people of color in all sectors of society.

 Despite the paucity in numbers and opportunities available for high-profile projects, these 20 designers have and continue to make significant inroads in the architecture, engineering and construction industry.
-“Say It Loud” reminds us that it takes the collective populace to imagine and shape the built environment, and for it to be truly reflective and responsive to society, inclusiveness must be at the forefront of collaboration.
-Read below to learn more about the designers highlighted in the exhibition and be sure to check them out in person at the Center for Architecture if you’re in New York City during the next few weeks.
+“Say It Loud” reminded us that it takes the collective populace to imagine and shape the built environment, and for it to be truly reflective and responsive to society, inclusiveness must be at the forefront of collaboration.
+Read on to learn more about the architects, designers and advocates highlighted in the exhibition:

 Right: The Cecil Harlem; images via Splice Design